F3NJ0/chat-app/README.md

 * A send button
 * Options for displaying user names and avatars

+I'm working with **WebSocket** as a real-time application technology as it fulfills the following requirements of my chat application:
+* Transmitting in- and outgoing data immediately
+* Two-way communication between clients and server
+* Avoids data bloat compared to long polling

+I use **Cloud Firestore** as data storage platform for this application. real-time data

 ### What challenges did I face, what did I learn?
 * The React Native Button component only supports a minimal level of customization.
 To customize buttons, use Pressable or Touchable components.

+* There is a new Firestore version v9 available which differs greatly from v7 used in the CF examples.
+I decided to use v9 in this application, relying on the Firebase documentation.

 ## Development Process for the chat application